catfishoverlord/cyber/README.md

-# Various Scripts and Strategies from the Cyber Competition Team
+# Scripts, Writeups, and Drills, courtesy of Delusions of Grandeur